Rafit77/JIMU-control/docs/architecture/project-format.md

 - Model snapshot: last accepted module discovery/status
 - Calibration/settings: servo/motor limits + modes
 - Variables: initial values + types
-- Triggers: mapping of Trigger → [Routine | Motion]
+- Triggers: mapping of Trigger → [Routine | Action]
 - Control panel: grid/layout + widget definitions/bindings

 ## Model snapshot (from Model Config tab)
-Model Config maintains a “hardware snapshot” inside the project so the rest of the app (Motions/Routines/UI) can:
+Model Config maintains a “hardware snapshot” inside the project so the rest of the app (Actions/Routines/UI) can:
 - know which modules exist and which are currently missing
 - apply per-servo/motor limits and calibration
-- detect composition changes and require user confirmation
+- detect composition changes (current implementation uses status colors; explicit accept/reject flow is planned)

 Save behavior for module changes:
 - `missing` (gray): removed from the saved snapshot on Save (pruned)
 - `new` (blue): added to the saved snapshot on Save
-- `error` (red): must remain in the saved snapshot because it is referenced by Motions/Routines
+- `error` (red): must remain in the saved snapshot because it is referenced by Actions/Routines
+  - note: the `error` (red) state becomes actionable once Actions/Routines can reference modules

 ### Proposed fields
 - `hardware.connectedBrick`: last connected brick id/name